 - 1/2 12 oz box bowtie pasta (or your favorite shape pasta – use whole wheat if possible)

 - 1 15 oz can chickpeas, rinsed and drained well

 - 1 cup black olives, halved (optional)

 - Parmesan cheese, to taste

 - Cook pasta according to directions.
-Drain well and let cool.
+Drain well and let cool completely.

 - When pasta is completely cooled, add to a large bowl with tomatoes, carrots, chickpeas, olives and dressing.
 Gently toss to combine ingredients well.
 Sprinkle with Parmesan cheese, and season with salt and pepper to taste.

 - Serve chilled.